+Only nodes in the XML file of the main schema source will be updated.
+Nodes in the XML files of additional schemas will not be updated.
 For a node in the main XML document to be updated two conditions must be fulfilled:

 1.The XPath expression for the Auto-Calculation must include at least one value that is related to an XML node, i.e. a dynamic value.
 For example, Price*1.2.
 This expression involves the element Price, and is therefore dynamic.
 If the XPath expression contains a static value (for example, string("Nanonull, Inc.")), then the Update XML Node feature will not work.

 2.Any one of the nodes used in the XPath expression must be modified in Authentic View.
 So, if the XPath expression is Price*1.2, and the Auto-Calculation is set to update the VATPrice node, then the Price element must be modified in Authentic View in order for the VATPrice node to be updated.

 Changing the node to update, cancelling the update

 To change the node to update, click the Edit button of the Update XML Node property in the Authentic group of properties of the Auto-Calculation (in the Properties window) and then select the required node from the Schema Selector dialog box that pops up.
 To delete the Update XML Node property, click the Remove button in the toolbar of the Properties window.